- Allen Ginsberg: “Portland Coliseum” (1965) - June 20, 2022

 There’s more in the article, and it all begs the obvious question: why isn’t every mid-sized city in England holding tryouts?

 Experts balk at trying to estimate the economic impact of the band on the world as a whole, but think it is “undoubtably enormous.”
 Like, I presume, the cash value of this blog.
 No reasonable offer accepted.
+To learn more about economy and business related posts you might want to look in to one of these business energy comparison websites.

 PS — The Beatles Story has had 4 million visitors since opening in 1990.
 One of them was Ben Orlin.